 Player Responsible for Caddie’s Actions and Breach of Rules

-A player is responsible for his or her caddie's actions both during a round and while play is stopped under Rule 5.7a, but not before or after a round.If the caddie's action breaches a Rule or would breach a Rule if the action was taken by the player, the player gets the penalty under that Rule.When application of a Rule depends on whether the player is aware of certain facts, the player’s knowledge is treated as including whatever is known by his or her caddie.
+A player is responsible for their caddie's actions both during a round and while play is stopped under Rule 5.7a, but not before or after a round.If the caddie's action breaches a Rule or would breach a Rule if the action was taken by the player, the player gets the penalty under that Rule.When application of a Rule depends on whether the player is aware of certain facts, the player’s knowledge is treated as including whatever is known by their caddie.